viseshrp/heroku.env/README.rst

 * Secure, does not store your API key anywhere.

-Its just a light wrapper around the Heroku CLI/Toolbelt and any access to Heroku only happens through the toolbelt.

 The API key can be set as an environment variable (as ``HEROKU_API_KEY`` **before** running the tool) or passed with ``--api-key`` or ``-k``.

 If the API key is set as an environment variable, it will be automatically read.